Skip to main content

 2. What does "working" look like?
 (Chargeback ratio drops below 0.5%?
 Manual review queue shrinks by half?
 Specific fraud type stops?)

-3. How will I know if this is not working?
+3. How will I know if it isn't working?
 (Set a deadline.
-If the tool has not moved your key metric in 30 days, kill it.)
+If the tool hasn't moved your key metric in 30 days, kill it.)

 The 2-Week Test